0x7a6d73636f65/status/content/issues/2023-12-27-irene-larsen-network-maintenance.md

 **Duration**: 8 hours

 **Purpose**: To replace all aging network switches across the site.
-**Affected Services**: Internet connectivity will be unavailable or intermittent throughout the day.
+**Affected Services**: Internet connectivity for the site will be unavailable or intermittent throughout the day.